 The title page is the first page of the manuscript.
-There no signature page since the manuscript is now submitted in electronic form.
+There is no signature page since the manuscript is now submitted in electronic form.
 The title page should not be included in the page numbering.
 (See Appendix A).

 Individual Sections Of The Report